danielwuaustralia/gaming_os_tweaker/scripts/tools/README.md

   - If `nvcplui.exe` get a block message, it means you might have a ownership problem.
 I added a file inside called `ownership_fix.ps1` that should help with the problem.

 - Low Audio Latency - <https://github.com/spddl/LowAudioLatency/releases>

+- Mouse Debouncer (double click fix) - <https://github.com/mydarknight/Mouse-Debouncer> - If you want to get it yourself, go to Actions tab > Choose the latest build > Open, Download the artifact and unzip.